-Visit the island of Banda Neira which was once a major source of nutmeg and mace production.
+Visit the island of Banda Neira which was once the only place of nutmeg and mace production.
 Stroll past centuries old nutmeg trees and stately Dutch architecture and visit Fort Belgica which was built by the Portuguese to protect the spice trade.
 Nearby is the tiny nutmeg growing island of Run which was traded by the British for the Dutch Island of New Amsterdam – which is now Manhatten.
 The history behind these islands is as fascinating as it is, at times, unbelievable!

-The Spice Islands sit in the heart of the Coral Triangle which is the richest marine environment on earth.
+The Spice Islands and the Banda Sea sit in the heart of the Coral Triangle which is the richest marine environment on earth.
 While only covering 1.6% of the planet’s oceanic area, the region has 76% of all known coral species in the world.
 As a habitat for 52% of Indo-Pacific reef fishes and 37% of the world’s reef fishes, it encompasses the highest diversity of coral reef fishes.
 The vast ranging marine biodiversity surrounding the islands makes the Spice Islands an underwater paradise for scuba diving and snorkelling enthusiasts.
 Immerse yourself in an underwater world which is simply teeming with life and bursting with colour.
-The coral reefs here are vibrant and reminiscent of seas of yesterday-year.
+The coral reefs here are vibrant and pristine.

 If you prefer to spend time on land, our tender (speedboat) is always on hand to take you to the shore.
 Picture perfect white sand beaches surround the tiny uninhabited islands of this remote region and there is no better way to end a day of cruising than with a beach barbecue beneath the starry night sky.
-When taking trips to shore on inhabited islands you’ll encounter friendly locals, living in the same way as their ancestors did 100 of years before them; friendly village children are curious about travellers from overseas and the spectacular natural scenery, wildlife and birdlife is simply breathtaking.
+When taking trips to shore on inhabited islands you’ll encounter friendly locals, living in the same way as their ancestors did 100 of years before them; friendly village children are curious about travelers from overseas and the spectacular natural scenery, wildlife and birdlife is simply breathtaking.

-If you are hoping to cruise through a tropical paradise then the Spice Islands in the Banda Sea are full of promise with striking volcanic islands, virgin beaches, pristine coral reefs and a true sense of isolation…a trip back into a bygone era for those who really want to get away from it all.
+If you are hoping to cruise through a tropical paradise then the Spice Islands in the Banda Sea are full of promise with striking volcanic islands, virgin beaches and pristine coral reefs.
+This is a wonderful cruise for those who to get off the grid and explore a stunningly remote region.